New UK PM to be announced on September 5 | Politics

 - United Kingdom

-The new leader of the UK’s governing Conservative Party who will succeed Boris Johnson as the British Prime Minister will be announced on September 5, the body responsible for the Tory leadership elections said on Monday.
+The new leader of the UK’s ruling Conservative Party who will succeed Boris Johnson as the British Prime Minister will be announced on September 5, the body responsible for the Tory leadership elections has said.

 “We are very keen that we get this concluded as smoothly, cleanly and rapidly as possible,” said Sir Graham Brady, chair of the 1922 Committee.

-''Certainly, we should have a conclusion and a new leader of the party elected and announced on September 5… The crucial thing is we've arrived at the point we're at and we now have a very clear plan to take things forward and resolve the leadership question,'' he said.
+''Certainly, we should have a conclusion and a new leader of the party elected and announced on September 5… The crucial thing is we've arrived at the point we're at and we now have a very clear plan to take things forward and resolve the leadership question,'' he said on Monday.

+New regulations voted in by the committee during a crucial meeting earlier on Monday mean Tory members of Parliament who put themselves forward to become the leader of the Conservative Party must have the backing of at least 20 other Tory MPs to get on to the ballot.

+These candidates will then need at least 30 votes to proceed to the next round, or just under 10 per cent of Tory MPs.

 Many of the Conservative Party's 358 MPs are yet to declare who they will be supporting, with the shortlist likely to become clearer only as the week progresses.